volution/md5-tools/documentation/readme.md

 * but for the purpose of identifying duplicate, missing, or corrupted files I personally think it is still acceptable;

 There are also a few other tools and scripts found in `./sources/bin`:
-* `md5-create.bash` (for now a Bash script, supporting only MD5) -- takes one argument (a folder) and creates within it (or if exists the `.md5` folder exists underneath it) a timestamped MD5 hash file of all the folder's members (that are files);  (it ignores symlinks or sub-mount-points;  it also ignores folders that have a `.md5.excluded` file within it;)
+* `md5-create.bash` (for now a Bash script, supporting only MD5) -- takes one argument (a folder) and creates within it (or if exists the `.md5` folder exists underneath it) a timestamped MD5 hash file of all the folder members (that are files);  (it ignores symlinks or sub-mount-points;  it also ignores folders that have a `.md5.excluded` file within it;)
 * `md5-diff.go` -- the Go variant of the `md5-diff` tool;